 The Newburgh Enlarged City School District does not discriminate on the basis of an individual's actual or perceived race, color, religion, creed, ethnicity, national origin, citizenship status, age, marital status, partnership status, disability, predisposing genetic characteristics, sexual orientation, gender (sex), military status, veteran status, domestic violence victim status or political affiliation, and additionally does not discriminate against students on the basis of weight, gender identity, gender expression, and religious practices or any other basis prohibited by New York State and/or federal non-discrimination laws in employment or its programs and activities.
 The District provides equal access to community and youth organizations.
-If one has questions or wants to make an inquiry regarding discrimination, including harassment, contact any one of the following: Mrs. Mary Ellen Leimer or Mr. Michael McLymore at 124 Grand St., Newburgh, NY 12550, telephone 845-563-3487, or email michaelmclymore@necsd.net, <a h
+If one has questions or wants to make an inquiry regarding discrimination, including harassment, contact Mr. Michael McLymore at 124 Grand St., Newburgh, NY 12550, telephone 845-563-3487, or email mmclymore@necsd.net.